OlaYZen/massupd-gui/README.md

 Coming soon

 ## Extra
-MassUPD is still under development.
-If you encounter any bugs, issues, or have feature requests, please let me know.
+MassUPD-GUI is still under development.
+If you encounter any bugs, issues, or have feature requests, please request it on massupd-gui.
+DO NOT REPORT BUGS OF MASSUPD-GUI ON THE MASSUPD REPO